Regulations for the 14th Klaudia Taev Competition (2025)

 Copyright

 All rounds of the competition will be open to the public and may be recorded and broadcast by radio or television.
-Singers have no monetary claims on interviews, recordings, and broadcasts.
+Competitors have no monetary claims on interviews, recordings, and broadcasts.
 Also, all the rounds will be video recorded (or live broadcasted) by the Competition, and these recordings will be posted publicly on the Competition’s website, and on social media channels (Facebook, Instagram, YouTube, Twitter) to promote the Competition.
-The singers are not entitled to charge fees for these recordings or to prohibit their public presentation.
+The competitors are not entitled to charge fees for these recordings or to prohibit their public presentation.
 In exceptional cases, the singer may file an official request to remove the video and in convincing circumstances, the organizers may usually allow it.

 Dress code